Ed Trust–West Statement In Response to California’s Final 2019-2020 Budget

 California Student Aid Commission

-- Increased Access Award for Student Parents: The Budget provides $97 million to increase financial aid awards to students with dependent children attending the UC, CSU, or the CCCs.
+- Increased Access Award for Student Parents: The Budget provides $97 million to establish or increase financial aid awards to students with dependent children attending the UC, CSU, or the CCCs.

-- Increased Number of Competitive Cal Grant Awards: The Budget provides $42 million to increase the number of Competitive Cal Grant awards by 15,250.
+- Increase Amount of Competitive Cal Grant Awards: The Budget provides $42 million to increase the number of Competitive Cal Grant awards by 15,250.

 - Cal Grant B Service Incentive Grant: The Budget provides $9 million to create the Cal Grant B Service Incentive Grant Program.
 This program will provide Cal Grant recipients at the three public segments, who are not eligible for federal work study programs, with non-tuition aid of up to $1,500 per semester or $1,000 per quarter for performing at least 150 hours per semester or 100 hours per quarter of community or volunteer service.